top of page

 Ascentcare Dental Products offers a cost-effective solution to reducing harmful aerosols.
 Compare the features and benefits of the affordable VacuLUX™ to those of other HVE adapters, including the significantly lower cost:

-Please note this article was originally published on 05/20/2020.
+Please note this article was published on 05/20/2020, and some information may be outdated.

 Ascentcare Dental Products is not affiliated with Dryshield or Zyris Isolite.